Improving convergence of volume penalised fluid-solid interactions: Multiple-scales matched-asymptotics analysis of the model error

 We can simplify noting that at the boundary $\sigma = 0^\pm$,

-where the first equality comes from matching to the solid solution, and the second equality comes from evaluating the normal component of the fluid momentum equation at the solid boundary $\partial \Omega_s$ ($\sigma = 0$).
-This behaves asymptotically as a constant plus an exponential within the solid, and quadratically within the fluid,
+where the first equality comes from matching to the solid solution, and the second equality comes from evaluating the normal component of the fluid momentum equation at $\sigma = 0$.
+This behaves as a constant plus an exponential in the solid, and quadratically within the fluid,

-The quadratic behaviour is consistent with the leading order problem, and the linear behaviour matches onto zero for an optimized mask ($A_{\sigma 2} \propto \ell$).
+The quadratic behaviour is consistent with the leading order problem, and the linear behaviour matches onto zero for an optimised mask ($A_{\sigma 2} \propto \ell$).
 However, the constant behaviour into the fluid depends on the jump in the pressure derivative (and external forcing) across the boundary, which depends on the details of the flow, and cannot be eliminated using a passive mask, so in general $B_{\sigma 2}$ is non-zero.
-Hence, the boundary condition for normal velocity in the fluid scales with the \emph{Reynolds number} $\Re$.
+Hence, the boundary condition for the second order normal velocity in the fluid scales with the {Reynolds number} $\Re$ (for a given jump in the pressure).